sakhtar1979/blog-microservices/README.md

-Please check out this project and blog-microservice-config under one folder
+Please check out this project and blog-microservice-config under one folder (you can name it servicediscoverypoc)
 PreReq:
 This readme assumes that you are either working on Mac or *Nix (or your docker host is a *Nix Virtual machine).
 You should also have following softwares installed on the docker host machine: